Broker Review Tips

 Some brokers may allow foreign residents to automatically deposit their dividends into their broker accounts?
 Or, to mail the checks in select foreign currencies, to the clients foreign address.
-You must ask the brokers directly about this.
-Usually a Thai bank account is required to receive your dividend.
+You must ask the brokers directly about this, as I am not sure.
+Usually a Thai bank account is required to receive your Thai tax favored dividends.

 ATS is preferable, as then the bank holds your idle funds, not the broker.
 You so earn some small interest on your bank savings account and have full access to your funds through the ATM cash machines, worldwide.
 Some brokers pay higher interest amounts on cash balances then the banks, so ask about his.

 I would advise not to mix your designated Thai stock bank account (called ATS) with your normal Thai bank savings accounts, this so not to get confused.
 If you wire funds from overseas, wire these to your broker directly.
 Not first to your Thai bank -and then to your broker.
 The reason is that when you want to repatriate these funds & profits, the Thai broker should have the proper import of capital documentation.

 IF so done correctly from the start with a Thai broker sending funds back to your own named overseas bank account, anywhere, should never be an issue.
 Wiring back the funds overseas, using your Thai bank will have limits, can create delays and perhaps unnecessary headaches.
 You can repatriate funds and capital gains back anytime without any Thai tax consequences on capital gains on stocks, as long as you are an individual and its sent/wired back to your/same name.